 Name Range Default Description CBFP LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 1: On Set mode of CBF block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
 CBFP force status to 0: Normal 1: Start 2: ReTrip 3: CBFP 4: Blocked 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
+Measurement side 1: Side 1 2: Side 2 1: Side 1 Defines which current measurement module is used by the function.

-The setting parameters I{set} and IO{set} control the pick-up and the activation of the current-dependent CBFP function.
+The setting parameters $I{set}$ and $IO{set}$ control the pick-up and the activation of the current-dependent CBFP function.
 They define the minimum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{set} or the IO{set} and the measured magnitude (I_m) for each of the three phases and the selected residual current input.
-The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
+The function constantly calculates the ratio between the $I{set}$ or the $IO{set}$ and the measured magnitude $(I_m)$ for each of the three phases and the selected residual current input.
+The reset ratio of 97 % is built into the function and is always relative to the $I{set}$ value.
 The setting value is common for all measured phases.
-When the I_m exceeds the I{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+When the $I_m$ exceeds the $I{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.

 Table.
-5.4.8 - 92.
+5.4.8 - 93.
 Operating mode and input signals selection.